gavineadie/SatelliteKit/README.md

 At the end of the README.
 Lastest change: Version/Tag 1.1.0 -- 2022 Feb 27

-### TLE
+### Elements

-The `TLE` structure is initialized from the three lines of elements in a traditional TLE set.
+The `Elements` structure is initialized from the three lines of elements in a traditional TLE set.
 Some sources of TLEs provide no first line (which would contain the object's informal name) and, in that case, it is OK to pass a null `String` into the initializer.